Skip Maine state header navigation

 772-3743 (FAX)

-Port Resources is a nonprofit organization providing residential and support services for individuals with developmental disabilities in York and Cumberland counties.
-Port Resources is committed to empowering individuals with developmental disabilities to live rich and fulfilling lives in their communities.
+Port Resources is a nonprofit organization providing residential and support services for individuals with intellectual disabilities in York and Cumberland counties.
+Port Resources is committed to empowering individuals with intellectual disabilities to live rich and fulfilling lives in their communities.

 SKILLS, Inc.